Home

 By Down in the Art Room

-These mixed media Native American Dreamcatcher projects will inspire your students to use different materials to create unique artwork with a cross-curricular lesson that celebrates Native American Heritage Month.
-This project is designed for 2nd-5th grade students but can be easily adapted for middle school students.
+These mixed media Native American Eagle projects will inspire your students’ creativity while celebrating Native American Heritage Month.
+This project is designed for elementary (2nd-5th grades) but can be easily adapted for middle school.
+It uses a variety of materials to create spectacular artwork!

 You may also like: